-The Division of Endocrinology, Diabetes and Nutrition specializes in the diagnosis and treatment of disorders affecting the glands of the endocrine system, including the thyroid, parathyroid, pancreas, ovaries, testes, adrenals, pituitary and hypothalamus.
+The Division of Endocrinology, Diabetes and Nutrition specializes in the diagnosis and treatment of disorders affecting the glands of the endocrine system, including the pancreas, thyroid, parathyroid, ovaries, testes, adrenals and pituitary.

 This complex system produces hormones that trigger and control essential processes, such as reproduction, metabolism, growth and development.
 They also enable our bodies to generate energy and manage nutrition.

 Diseases We Treat

 Patients benefit from our board-certified endocrinologists' skills and experience in treating a broad range of endocrine-related disorders, including:

 - Thyroid disorders

 - Bone and Parathyroid diseases